usergenic/npm-rfcs/accepted/0000-singleton-packages.md

 ## Detailed Explanation

-A `package.json` for a Singleton Package would include a single property `"singleton": true`, informing the package installer (`npm`) to permit installation of only one instance in the tree.
-If the dependency graph can not automatically resolve the package to a single version, installation would fail with a list of version conflicts and explicit resolutions would need to be made.
+A `package.json` for a Singleton Package would include the new property `"singleton": true`, informing the package installer `npm` to permit installation of only one instance in the tree.
+If the dependency graph can not resolve the package to a single version, installation would fail with a list of version conflicts and explicit resolution would need to be made.

+There are several options to consider for specifying the resolutions in the `package.json`:
+ - Support a new `resolutions` or `singletons` map that would essentially list package names and version specifications, identical in structure to the `dependencies` map.
+ - Use the existing `dependencies` and/or `devDependencies` maps and simply prefer the specifications in packages closer to the root of the package graph, erroring out only in the event of a tie between packages at the same depth.
+ - Support a new dependency map property `patchDependencies` which would remap specific packages/versions encountered in the dependency graph to other packages/versions.
+This feature is described more fully in [Patch Dependencies](./0000-patch-dependencies.md).

+A `resolutions` map property could be supported in the `package.json` which would take the same form of the `dependencies` block.

-A mechanism for defining Singleton Package resolutions which integrates reasonably well with the philosophy of node module resolution is to prioritize dependencies expressed at shallower levels of the graph over those at deeper levels, enabling full control at the top-level or "root" package.
+One mechanism for defining Singleton Package resolutions which integrates reasonably well with the philosophy of the current node module resolution scheme is to simply prioritize dependencies expressed at shallower levels of the graph over those at deeper levels, enabling full control over resolution at the top-level or "root" package, but not needlessly forcing it to be the concern of the root package.

+I
 This aleviates the need for adding anything like a special-purpose dependency `resolutions` property in the package file and supports delegation of resolutions where they are better understood, by package authors which expressed dependencies in the first.

 Consider the following set of packages, *all* of which are defined as Singleton Packages: